KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+#### ■2023/07/23

+- Fixes an issue in the "Scene 1: The Chase Is On" and "Scene 4: Vanquishing Evils" of the "Tales of the Fantastic" event, where the stage may fail to verify under specific circumstances.

 #### ■2023/07/20

 - Fixes an issue in the Trailblaze Mission "Xianzhou Luofu — Demise of Immortality, Finale of Calamity" which prevented battles from concluding normally under certain conditions.